The Food Photography Fundamentals

 Shooting with artificial light is a little more gear to consider, but it gives you a lot more control over your lighting.
 Some benefits include:

-I have a much more detailed blog post that walks you through how to get started with artificial lighting linked below.
+I have a detailed blog post that walks you through how to get started with different artificial lights linked below.

 READ MORE ABOUT: GETTING STARTED WITH ARTIFICIAL LIGHTS